 Claremont Graduate University

-Claremont Graduate University is accredited by the Western Association of Schools and Colleges (WASC) through June 2022.
-WASC is a nonprofit organization that evaluates the quality and educational effectiveness of schools, colleges, and universities.
+Claremont Graduate University is accredited by the WASC Senior College and University Commission (WSCUC).
+WSCUC is a nonprofit organization that evaluates the quality and educational effectiveness of schools, colleges, and universities.
 Institutions must maintain accreditation status to be eligible to receive federal financial aid and for other accredited schools to accept transfer units.

 CGU also holds the prestigious classification of Doctoral Research University–Extensive (R-2), granted by the Carnegie Foundation for the Advancement of Teaching.
 The Carnegie Foundation for the Advancement of Teaching is committed to developing networks of ideas, individuals, and institutions to advance teaching and learning.